ReverseSacle/FairMOT-Paddle-Tracker_Basic/docs/Introduction_en.md

 Introduction
 ---

-Base on baidu's [Paddle_Detection_2.1](https://github.com/PaddlePaddle/PaddleDetection) and choose the FairMOT which has high balanced of Real-time and Precision.
+Base on baidu's [Paddle_Detection_2.1](https://github.com/PaddlePaddle/PaddleDetection) and use the __FairMOT Net__ to realize the function of MOT,which has High-balanced of Real-time and Precision,and use __QT5__ to create a interface which have some function button and beautified interface.

-Avilabel sence
----